The Tournament Director has the authority to make decisions on any matters not specifically covered by these rules & regulations.

 Teams must check-in in accordance with instructions provided with acceptance.
-Teams must be affiliated with FIFA and/or USSF and be affiliated with their State, Provincial or National Association.
-All players must have their laminated Player Passes (ID’S) and Medical Release Forms (Registration Forms).
+Teams must be affiliated with FIFA and/or USSF and be affiliated with their State, Provincial or National Association, AYSO etc. All players must have their laminated Player Passes (ID’S) and Medical Release Forms.

-There will be no additions to the team roster after the team registers.
-Player Passes (ID’S) or Medical Release Forms (Registration Forms) may be accepted later by Field Marshall but only if player is listed on the official team roster at time of registration.
+There will be no additions to the team roster after the team checks in; the morning of the first game.
+Player Passes (ID’S) or Medical Release Forms may be accepted later by Field Marshall but only if player is listed on the official team roster at time of registration.

-At registration, a complete and signed Team Roster must be submitted by Coach or Manager who must certify that all players are FIFA and/or USSF 2017-2018 registered players.
+At registration, a complete and signed Team Roster must be submitted by Coach or Manager who must certify that all players are FIFA and/or USSF 2017-2018 or 2018-2019 registered players.

 Teams in good standing within US Youth Soccer Region IV may now travel to US Youth Soccer Sanctioned Tournaments located in all US Youth Soccer Region IV states without garnering permission through travel papers.